Louise Bourgeois: Middle years

 In 1954, Bourgeois joined the American Abstract Artists Group, with several contemporaries, among them Barnett Newman and Ad Reinhardt.
 At this time she also befriended the artists Willem de Kooning, Mark Rothko, and Jackson Pollock.
 As part of the American Abstract Artists Group, Bourgeois made the transition from wood and upright structures to marble, plaster, and bronze as she investigated concerns like fear, vulnerability, and loss of control.
 This transition was a turning point.
 She referred to her art as a series or sequence closely related to days and circumstances, describing her early work as the fear of falling which later transformed into the art of falling and the final evolution as the art of hanging in there.
 Her conflicts in real life empowered her to authenticate her experiences and struggles through a unique art form.
 In 1958, Bourgeois and her husband moved into a terraced house at West 20th Street, in Chelsea, Manhattan, where she lived and worked for the rest of her life.

-Despite the fact that she rejected the idea that her art was feminist, Bourgeois's subject was the feminine.
+Although she rejected the idea that her art was feminist, Bourgeois's subject was the feminine.
 Works such as Femme Maison (1946–1947), Torso self-portrait (1963–1964), and Arch of Hysteria (1993), all depict the feminine body.
 In the late 1960s, her imagery became more explicitly sexual as she explored the relationship between men and women and the emotional impact of her troubled childhood.
 Sexually explicit sculptures such as Janus Fleuri (1968) show she was not afraid to use the female form in new ways.
 She stated, "My work deals with problems that are pre-gender".
 "For example, jealousy is not male or female."
 Despite this assertion, in 1976 Femme Maison was featured on the cover of Lucy Lippard's book From the Center: Feminist Essays on Women's Art and became an icon of the feminist art movement.
 With the rise of feminism, her work found a wider audience.